 MEDIADEM has been a European research project on media policy-making processes in EU member states and candidate countries.
-Its purpose has been to identify which policy processes, tools and instruments can best support the development of free and independent media.
+Its purpose has been to identify which policy processes, rx discount tools and instruments can best support the development of free and independent media.
 It was funded by the European Commission’s Seventh Framework Programme and was coordinated by the Hellenic Foundation for European and Foreign Policy.
 The project started on April 1st, 2010 and lasted for three years.

 What are the characteristics that render the media free and independent, and do European media policies develop in ways that promote media freedom and independence?
 What are the main constraints or threats to the operation of free and independent media, and what are the policy processes, institutional structures, regulatory practices and tools that can help counteract these?
 MEDIADEM’s second collective volume, entitled ‘Media Policies Revisited.
 The Challenge for Media Freedom and Independence’ (edited by E. Psychogiopoulou) explores key features of media policies and regulation in fourteen countries, investigating their strengths and weaknesses in the protection of media freedom and the promotion of independent media behaviour.
 More »